razvii22/bakery-wiki/wiki/people/jeremy.md

 # Miscellaneous
 Scruby also enjoys being stalked by strange American bible men on the internet.

-Scruby enjoys avoiding taxation from Her Majesties Revenue and Customs of Her Majesties Government of Her Majesties United Kingdom of England, Wales, Scotland, and Northern Isles.
+~~Scruby enjoys avoiding taxation from Her Majesties Revenue and Customs of Her Majesties Government of Her Majesties United Kingdom of England, Wales, Scotland, and Northern Isles.~~
+Oops nevermind lol.

 Hahhahahaha.
 Nope.
 Don't need that here.
 Scruby doesn't do this.
 All his VAT rebates are legal, sound transaction.
 Hahaha LOL

 >What about all those coffee machines? -Raz